 Counselling, Psychotherapy and Coaching Author, Consultant in Equalities and Diversity, Counselling and Self-Awareness Trainer

-Below are my thoughts from the start of the Covid-19 Pandemic and what has been happening, and more accurately, not happening, in England and Wales.
+Below are my thoughts from the start of the Covid-19 Pandemic early in 20 and what has been happening, and more accurately, not happening, in England and Wales.
 I start with a summary.
 An index of real time comments then follows.

 I write this with little pleasure.
 I only hope that someone out there is learning from our mistakes.

-I do just need to add one thing though that is becoming more and more pertinent.
+One other thing though that is becoming more and more pertinent.
 As the infection rate starts to go up again with the easing of social lockdown and distancing, we are not seeing the death rate spiralling up.
-Probably because so many at risk people have already dies, and those still at risk no better than to rush out and put themselves at risk.
+Probably because so many at risk people have already died, and those still at risk no better than to rush out and put themselves at risk.

 There is now a huge problem with the people who get infected and do not have symptoms: